-- Email: It’s easy to get lost in someone’s inbox, so generally it’s a good idea to avoid using email – unless of course the curator has specifically requested you use that method.
+- Email: It’s easy to get lost in someone’s inbox, so think twice before using email – unless of course the curator has specifically requested you use that method!
 In that case, include words like “music submission” in the subject line of your email so the recipient knows right away what to expect.

 - PRO TIP: If you’re sending out more than a couple emails, include the playlist name in the subject line (e.g. “Music submission for your Sunday Morning Chillout playlist on Spotify”).
 Because email clients like Gmail group message threads together by subject line, this ensures any replies to your email don’t get mixed up with other replies.

 - OBVIOUS DISCLAIMER: Don’t send out mass emails to curators, and DON’T SPAM.
 Send polite, personalized email inquiries ONLY.

 - Website contact forms: Many companies and brands provide contact forms on their website.
 You can treat these essentially the same way as email (see above).